weechat/weechat/UPGRADING.md

 escape in past do not need any more (for example `[0-9]\+` becomes `[0-9]+`), filters and ignore have to be manually fixed.

-Option weechat.look.highlight_regex becomes case insensitive by default, to make it case sensitive, use "(?-i)" at beginning of string, for example:
+Option weechat.look.highlight_regex becomes case-insensitive by default, to make it case sensitive, use "(?-i)" at beginning of string, for example:
 "(?-i)FlashCode|flashy".